informalsystems/hermes/relayer-framework/docs/technical_background.md

 `DaytimeGreeter(base_greeter())` instead of `DaytimeGreeter(SimpleGreeter)`.
 In theory, both expressions are valid and have the same effect.
-But by calling `base_greeter` inside `app_greeter`, we are stating that `app_greeter` do _not_ actually care what the concrete type of the base greeter is, aside from it implementing `Greeter<AppContext>`.
+But by calling `base_greeter` inside `app_greeter`, we are stating that `app_greeter` do _not_ actually care which concrete type of the base greeter has, aside from it implementing `Greeter<AppContext>`.

 Having separate witness functions can also help us debug any error in